Guide 5: Food Money Machine Product

 The Food Money Maker is the foundation of all growth.
 A Food Money Maker is a specific market opportunity combined with your company’s approach to capturing it.

-A Food Money Maker Consists of Five Key Components:
+A Food Money Maker Consists of Five Key Ingredients:

 1. A target consumer that recognizes she or he has a problem or need.

 2. A promise that your company makes to prospective shopper.

 3. A distribution channel for reaching and transacting business with the target shopper.

 4. A product that fulfills the promises made to the consumer.

 In this article, I’m going to focus on potential issues surrounding the food product you are planning to manufacture.
 Creating Food Money Maker growth requires your company to produce food products that your customers love and that are easy to sell through your designated distribution channels.